qompassai/r4r/README.md

 ### Addressing Cybersecurity in Critical Sectors

 The commercial license option allows for tailored solutions in critical sectors such as healthcare, which has seen significant impacts from cyberattacks.
 For example, the recent Change Healthcare attack[^2] affected millions of Americans and caused widespread disruption for hospitals and other providers.
-In January 2025, CISA and FDA jointly warned of critical backdoor vulnerabilities in Contec CMS8000 patient monitors, revealing how medical devices could be compromised for unauthorized remote access and patient data manipulation[^7,^8]
+In January 2025, CISA[^7] and FDA[^8] jointly warned of critical backdoor vulnerabilities in Contec CMS8000 patient monitors, revealing how medical devices could be compromised for unauthorized remote access and patient data manipulation.
 ### Supporting Cybersecurity Awareness

-The dual licensing model supports initiatives like theCybersecurity and Infrastructure Security Agency (CISA) efforts to improve cybersecurity awareness[^3] in "target rich" sectors, including K-12 education.
+The dual licensing model supports initiatives like the Cybersecurity and Infrastructure Security Agency (CISA) efforts to improve cybersecurity awareness[^3] in "target rich" sectors, including K-12 education.
 By allowing both open-source and commercial use, we aim to facilitate the development of tools that support these critical awareness and protection efforts.

 ### Bridging the Digital Divide

 The unfortunate reality is that a number of individuals and organizations have gone into a frenzy in every facet of our daily lives[^4].
-These unfortunate folks identify themselves with their talk of "10X" returns and building towards Artificial General Intelligence aka "AGI" whiel offering GPT wrappers.
-Our dual licensing approach aims to acknkowledge this deeply concerning predatory paradigm witih clear eyes while still doing operating to bring the best parts of the open-source community with our services and solutions.
+These unfortunate folks identify themselves with their talk of "10X" returns and building towards Artificial General Intelligence aka "AGI" while offering GPT wrappers.
+Our dual licensing approach aims to acknowledge this deeply concerning predatory paradigm with clear eyes while still doing operating to bring the best parts of the open-source community with our services and solutions.

 ### Recent Cybersecurity Attacks